Phone888.995.7575

 Berkshire Hathaway: buying and selling made simple

 Buying and selling homes can be an intricate process.
 Bridge loans are one financial instrument to consider that may help you on your home buying journey.
 Even so, it can be hard to know what the best option is for your unique scenario.
-That’s why it’s worth consulting the experts.
+That’s why it’s worth consulting the experts to take advantage of all the benefits of working with a real estate agent.

 At Berkshire Hathaway HomeServices California Properties we have experts ready to help you.
-Working with a qualified real estate agent will allow you navigate the market with finesse.
-They’ll ensure you get the best deal on your new home and the best return on your old home.
+Working with a qualified real estate agent will allow you to navigate the market with finesse, and you can leverage our mortgage lending partner Prosperity Home Mortgage to find the financing product that best fits your needs.
+Our California realtors will ensure you get the best deal on your new home and the best return on your old home.

 When you’re ready to start your journey, we’re ready to help.